Elida Campodónico: Legal career and campaigning

-In the 1930s, after having four children.
-She began attending school at the Free School of Law (Escuela Libre de Derecho) of Panama.
-In 1935, she became the second Panamanian woman to graduate with a law degree—the first was Clara González—with a thesis on La delincuencia de la mujer en Panamá (The Crime of Women in Panama).
+In the 1930s, after having four children, Campodónico began attending the Free School of Law (Escuela Libre de Derecho) of Panama.
+In 1935, she became the second Panamanian woman to graduate with a law degree—the first being Clara González—with a thesis titled La delincuencia de la mujer en Panamá (The Crime of Women in Panama).
 Campodónico became a litigator, fighting for the rights of women and children.
 She actively fought for women's suffrage, founding and editing the journal Feminist Renewal (Feminista Renovación).
 With other feminists, she presented a petition with 2,000 signatures to the National Assembly of Panama demanding the right to vote and amendments to the Civil Code to establish a Juvenile Court System, as well as industrial schools and laws to protect working women.
 Their plea went unanswered, but a law was passed establishing a system for citizens to obtain an identity card.
 The PNF demanded cards for their membership.
 In 1936 when Campodónico, González, and Arosemena called on the secretary to protest their inability to obtain an identity card, he famously replied, "En Panamá no hay ciudadanas, sino ciudadanos" (In Panama there are no female citizens, only male citizens.)

 In response, PNF presented another petition to the National Assembly for reform of the election laws, but it failed to move forward.
 Frustrated, the women proposed to hold a Congress in 1938 to work towards reforming the legal code, but it was blocked by President Arosemena.
 In July, 1941 a series of laws had been passed which effectively took away Panamanian women's citizenship, while at the same time offering them limited voting rights in provincial councils, if they were literate.
 Then in 1941, a coup d'état against Arnulfo Arias led to instability and the need to form a new Constitutional Assembly.
-On December 31, 1944, González founded the Party, National Women's Union, (Unión Nacional de Mujeres) (UNM) with Campodónico on the administrative board.
+On December 31, 1944, González founded the National Women's Union, (Unión Nacional de Mujeres) (UNM) with Campodónico on the administrative board.
 González, as a representative of UNM ran to be a delegate in the assembly.
-She did not win a seat, but Gumercinda Páez and Esther Neira de Calvo were elected as part of the Constitutional Assembly and finally women in Panama won the right to vote.
+She did not win a seat, but Gumercinda Páez and Esther Neira de Calvo were elected as part of the Constitutional Assembly, and finally women in Panama won the right to vote.

 Roles in government and later life

 Campodónico was appointed to the Ministry of Foreign Affairs of the UNM and worked as the legal representative for several trade unions including the Panamanian Teachers Union.
-In 1952, she was appointed as the first woman ambassador in Latin America, serving as Panama's ambassador to Mexico.
+In 1952, she was the first woman to be appointed as ambassador in Latin America, serving as Panama's ambassador to Mexico.
 After retiring from the diplomatic service, she returned to Panama where she worked in business until her death on 6 January 1960 in Panama City.